artem-budnikov/dev-hub/docs/getting-started/installing-gridgain.md

 # Installing GridGain

-This chapter describes system requirements for running GridGain, how to download the software and install it on all supported platforms.
+This chapter explains system requirements for running GridGain, how to install GridGain and start a GridGain node.

 ## Prerequisites
 GridGain was officially tested on: